Star of the Month: Bette Davis

 November 1, 2019 | by Shannon

-Love her or hate her, Bette Davis is a classic star that evokes strong feelings!
-I’ve never met a Classic Hollywood fan that felt ambiguously about Ms Davis.
-Whatever your feelings about Bette, there is no question that she was a STAR in every sense of the word—talented, glamorous, temperamental, Davis, thirty years after her last film and passing, remains one of the greatest symbols of The Golden Age of Hollywood.
+Love her or hate her, Bette Davis is a classic star that evokes strong feelings.
+I’ve never met a Classic Hollywood fan who feels ambiguously about the Davis.
+But whatever your feelings about Bette, there is no question that she was a STAR in every sense of the word: talented, glamorous, temperamental, even thirty years after her last film and passing, Bette Davis remains one of the greatest symbols of The Golden Age of Hollywood.

 Bette is almost as famous for all the drama in her private life as she is for her consistently amazing film work.
-After getting to know quite a bit about Bette through my research for this month, I’m near convinced that Bette possessed some sort of gravitational pull that continuously brought chaos, cat fights, and physical and mental abuse into her life.
+In fact, I’m near convinced that Bette possessed some sort of gravitational pull that continuously brought chaos, cat fights, and physical and mental abuse into her life.
 Sometimes Bette was the victim, oftentimes she was the offender…

 Born in Lowell, Massachusetts on April 5, 1908, Bette was a New Englander through and through.
 Her father never warmed to Bette or her younger sister Barbara (who went by Bobby).
 Harlow Davis was a cold man who would not allow his daughters downstairs when he was home.
 Bette and Bobby were even forbidden from eating at the dinner table with their parents!

 Ruthie and Harlow Davis divorced when Bette was ten years old.
 The absence of her father, and his insistence that Bette would NEVER be a successful actress through their strained interactions over the years, only pushed Bette to accomplish her acting goals.
-In Bette’s own words:
+In Bette’s own words [aff. link]:

 “He certainly inspired me no end to prove he was wrong.
 He made me prove a lot.”